elishamutang/tic-tac-toe/README.md

 1. Create working game in console (technically almost done)
 2. Set up reset method to reset round when a winner is found. (done)
+3. Check for ties (next)
-3. Create function to render the game on the webpage (next)
+4. Create function to render the game on the webpage

 To keep in mind: